Strike snarls bus lines near Phoenix

 Scott Somers, Valley Metro chairman and a Mesa city councilman, said the union's decision to strike represents a major blow to "our most vulnerable neighbors."

-Valley Metro urged commuters to consider alternatives such as car-pooling or working from home and urged patience from its riders.
+"I expect continued service with ongoing good faith dialogue," Somers said in a statement.
+"A strike is unacceptable and would be devastating to riders who rely on the service."

-Spokeswoman Susan Tierney said there have been discussions about implementing a skeleton service for affected riders, but that no decision has yet been made.
+Valley Metro urged commuters to consider alternatives such as car-pooling or working from home on Thursday morning.

-"We continue to look at a contingency plan," she said.
-"We do hope that this agreement can be finalized soon so we can get back to our regularly scheduled service."
+"I would ask people to be patient, and we hope to have the service running again as soon as we possibly can," said Susan Tierney, a Valley Metro spokeswoman.
+(Editing by Alex Dobuzinskis; editing by Gunna Dickson)